 What you need to know

-Administration is a legal process that gives short term protection to a company that is insolvent so it can be completely sold, just the profitable parts sold or wound down in a more organised manner than liquidation.
-In Administration a Licensed Insolvency Practitioner (“IP”) is appointed by the Court to oversee the company finances.
+Company administration is a legal process that gives short term protection to a company that is insolvent.
+Then, it can be completely sold, just the profitable parts sold or wound down in a more organised manner than liquidation.
+In Administration, a Licensed Insolvency Practitioner (“IP”) is appointed by the Court to oversee the company finances.

 Often the IP is chosen by the directors (and sometimes a secured lender such as a bank) and continues to work with the directors to achieve a better outcome.